 An Operator Card is an identification card.
-The Atlantic Dolphin-Wahoo permit and the South Atlantic Rock Shrimp permit requires at least one person on the vessel hold an operator card.
+The South Atlantic Rock Shrimp permit requires at least one person on the vessel hold an operator card.
 Various permits issued by the Greater Atlantic Regional Fisheries Office also require an Operator Card.
 Permits are not valid during the trip if there is no one on the vessel with an operator card.
 Operator cards are valid for 3 years and are issued by both the Greater Atlantic Regional Fisheries Office and the Southeast Permits Office.
 You can download an application from the Southeast Permits Office website.

 Where should someone direct species-specific questions about gear, quotas, seasons, etc.?

 Many questions can be answered by visiting a Regional Fishery Management Council’s web page or the Southeast Fisheries page.